-Clinical Seminar I is a 1-credit hour, distance-learning course designed to run concurrently and otherwise complement Clinical Rotation I. The Clinical Seminars series meets weekly on Monday afternoons via ZOOM Meeting and/or other web-based, synchronous platforms.
+Clinical Seminar I is a 1-credit hour, distance-learning course designed to run concurrently with Clinical Rotation I. This seminar will focus on reviewing foundational principles and introducing advanced clinical practice of lower limb prosthetics.
+The Clinical Seminars series meets bi-weekly via ZOOM Meeting and/or other web-based, synchronous platforms.
 In addition to exploring student perspectives on transitioning to residency phase from the classroom, and addressing any concerns voiced by students, faculty-moderated presentations and discussions are led regarding exposure to and acquisition of technical skills within field-based experiences.
-Guest speakers may present their wisdom from anywhere online access is granted, and current events and/or routine Program matters are also reviewed with the students.
+Guest speakers may present from anywhere online access is granted, and current events and/or routine Program matters are also reviewed with the students.